galasa-dev/galasa.dev/src/markdown-pages/docs/first-steps/simbank-IVT.md

     @CoreManager
     public ICoreManager coreManager;
 ```
+Galasa will instantiate these objects - they are indeed, the Managers mentioned earlier.

-Then a helper method `testNotNull` is defined - such methods can be very useful when creating and debugging new tests (... to eliminate the possibility that important elements of a test have not been initialized correctly).
+Then a test method `testNotNull` is defined - when executed, this tests and demonstrates that Galasa has started the required Managers.

 ```
 @Test